 Deploying to production is a bit like dancing drunk in a dive bar.
 You have to do it, but it’s all about avoiding collateral damage (and downtime) at the end of the day.
 There are many deployment strategies for Continuous Delivery.
-Blue/Green deployments and canary deployments tend to be the most common these days.
+Blue-green deployments and canary deployments tend to be the most common these days.

-What is a Blue/Green Deployment?
+What is a Blue-Green Deployment?

-Blue/Green is about having two identical environments called “blue” (aka staging) and “green” (aka production) run simultaneously with different versions of service/artifact.
-QA and UAT are typically done on the blue environment.
+Blue-Green is about having two identical environments called “blue” (aka staging) and “green” (aka production) run simultaneously with different versions of service/artifact.
+QA and UAT are typically done in the blue environment.
 When satisfied, traffic is flipped (via a load balancer) from the green environment (current version) to the blue environment (new version).
 You then have the option of decommissioning the old environment or rolling back to it should your deployment succeed or fail.

 Step 1: Create New Application

-Goto: Setup > Applications > Create New Application
+Go to: Setup > Applications > Create New Application

-This should take you 10 seconds to create a new application (a logical group to manage services and artifacts).
+It should take you 10 seconds to create a new application (a logical group to manage services and artifacts).

 Step 2: Create New Service